braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/ios/create_push_primer.md

 To address this, Braze offers steps on how to set up push primer campaigns.
 Push primers allow you to hold off on delivering that initial disruptive push message as well as offer re-deliverability, letting you decide when and how you want to prompt your users for a push opt-in.
 These push primers should provide users valuable information on why notifications for your application are important.

 For a user to qualify to receive your push messages, they must enable push at the app-level and the device-level.
-Please note that these levels translate differently for iOS and Android.
+Note that these levels translate differently for iOS and Android.
 You can learn more about them here:
 - [Android push enabled]({{site.baseurl}}/user_guide/message_building_by_channel/push/users_and_subscriptions/#ios-android-details)
 - [iOS push enabled]({{site.baseurl}}/user_guide/message_building_by_channel/push/users_and_subscriptions/#ios-android-details)